How Going to Jail Gave Me a Heart for Prisoners, and How You Can Help EPM Reach Them Through Books

 These days, EPM does many eternity-impacting things, including giving away my book royalties to worthy ministries.
 But ministering to inmates through giving away books is a huge part of what we do, and over the last year, this part of our ministry has literally exploded.
 During just one week in October of 2018, we received 279 letters requesting material and mailed 275 packages of books.
 Of the 279 contacts, 223 were contacting us for the very first time.
 We recently reached a benchmark of having served 25,000 prisoners who have contacted our ministry requesting free books.
 Just a few short weeks later, that number is now up to nearly 26,000.

 In 2017 we had 2,958 new prisoner contacts and averaged 358 letters a month.
 In the first eleven months of 2018, we have had 6,008 new contacts and averaged 755 letters a month.
 This is about a 100% increase from the previous year.
 At this rate, we can only imagine what God will do through this ministry in the coming years.
 In the picture is one day’s worth of book packages that we sent out!
-(Our wonderful staff member Sharon Misenhimer reads each letter we receive, and oversees addressing each request.)
+(For years, our wonderful staff member Sharon Misenhimer read each letter we received, and oversaw addressing each request.
+Now our staff member Amy Woodard has taken over for her and is doing a great job.)

 We are convinced from many direct interactions with both prison chaplains and prisoners that books sent to prisoners are widely read and have a far reaching impact.
 While books bought by people who aren’t in prison often go unread, and may not be passed on to others that much, it is radically different for prisoners.
 They not only read books they have requested (and the great majority of my books are sent when prisoners themselves have requested them), but they also eagerly pass them on.
 It’s common to hear reports of books that have literally fallen apart, pages coming out, because they have been read and reread so many times, sometimes by dozens of prisoners.